mansourSaleh/express-api-template/README.md

     - if this doesn't work then run `npm install --save bcryptjs && npm uninstall --save bcrypt` first then run `npm install` again. (make sure you replace every instance of `require('bcrypt')` in your app into `require('bcryptjs')`
 1. Ensure that you have `nodemon` installed by running `npm install -g nodemon`.
 1. Don't forget to start running `mongod`.
+1. Add a .env file and add `MONGODB_URI` and all env variables.
 1. Ensure the API is functioning properly by running `npm run server`.
 1. Once everything is working, make an initial commit.